-Description: Eelgrass is a valued habitat type in Morro Bay, providing multiple benefits.
+Description: Eelgrass is a valuable habitat type in Morro Bay, providing multiple benefits.
 It enhances water quality and water clarity, reduces erosion, and provides habitat for wildlife.
 Morro Bay's eelgrass has undergone rapid changes recently, with a steep decline in acreage from 2007 to 2017 and a rebound after that.
 Mapping and monitoring of eelgrass allows for tracking of bed health and indicates when there is a need for restoration efforts.

-Progress Towards Milestones: The selected contractor completed a final map of baywide eelgrass utilizing drone and sonar data collected in spring 2023.
-The map indicated 750 acres of intertidal and subtidal eelgrass in the bay.
-Estuary Program staff conducted macroalgae monitoring throughout the year and are currently conducting analysis on the results.
-Staff are partnering with Cal Poly to improve the accuracy of an automated model to map eelgrass using imagery collected during drone flights.
-Staff conducted groundtruthing to better interpret vegetation types in the drone imagery.
-Staff continued a partnership with a Cuesta College professor to develop a project to analyze eelgrass prokaryote communities to understand how eelgrass supports the estuarine ecosystem.
+Progress Towards Milestones: The Estuary Program conducted initial planning and coordination for the baywide eelgrass map for spring 2025.
+Estuary Program staff conducted macroalgae monitoring.
+High resolution drone imagery was collected by Cal Poly in late 2024 and early 2025.
+Staff are partnering with Cal Poly to use this imagery with an automated model to map eelgrass.
+Staff continued a partnership with a Cuesta College professor to develop a project to analyze eelgrass prokaryote communities and the genetics of the slime mold that causes wasting disease to better understand how eelgrass supports the estuarine ecosystem.

 Comparison of Actual Accomplishments with Anticipated Outputs/Outcomes: Monitoring and planning for mapping efforts as well as working with research partners all support the outcome of better understanding of eelgrass stressors and dynamics.
 This improved understanding directly supports the outcome of development of eelgrass monitoring and restoration.
-Problems Encountered: None.